astrostl/vagrant-centos/README.md

 That's it!
 Tweak away.
 As-is, it only adds packages which are explicitly necessary for Vagrant, VirtualBox, and Puppet/Chef.

-Notes: 64-bit VM, 512MB of RAM, 1GB of swap, LVM partitions, 'wheel' group, no firewall, no SELinux (you're welcome!)
+Notes: 64-bit VM, 512MB of RAM, 1GB of swap, LVM partitions, 'wheel' group, no SELinux (you're welcome!), no firewall